iggredible/Learn-Vim/ch02_buffers_windows_tabs.md

 # Ch 02.
-Buffers, Windows, and Tabs
+Buffers, Windows, And Tabs

 If you have used a modern text editor, you are probably familiar with windows and tabs.
 Vim has three abstractions instead of two: buffers, windows, and tabs.